heavytrowa/LyftApp/README.md

 4. Use `node test.js` for running the backend server.

-5. you could also test out the server with curl
+5. you could test out the server with
 `curl --request POST \
   --url http://localhost:3000/test \
   --header 'content-type: application/json' \